-	The divorce process begins when one spouse files for divorce.
-Attorney Crystal Wright will assist you in filing a Complaint for Divorce, which initiates a formal divorce proceeding.
+The process begins when one files for divorce.
+We can assist you in filing a Complaint for Divorce, which initiates a formal divorce proceeding.
 This complaint will allege your grounds for divorce.
 There are 13 grounds for divorce in Georgia.
 The most common is irreconcilable differences or “no-fault” grounds.

 The other spouse has 30 days to file an answer to the complaint once they are served.
 This answer denies or admits allegations and presents any affirmative defenses.

-Once your spouse files their answer, a Georgia divorce will go through multiple phases.
+Once your spouse files their answer, the divorce will go through multiple phases.

 What Is the Discovery Phase?

 The discovery phase can last about six months, and it is governed by the Civil Practice Act.
-This gives both parties time to obtain relevant documents, interview witnesses, and more.
+This gives both parties opportunity to obtain relevant documents, interview witnesses, and more.

 The discovery phase can involve:

-- Interrogatories your divorce lawyer prepares and asks the other party under oath.
+- Interrogatories your attorneys prepares and asks the other party under oath.